andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 Our hypothesis: when the pod is created, it first matches the `restricted` SCC which mutates the pod's containers and adds `securityContext.runAsUser: <ID from project range>`.
 Then, the mutating webhook injects the new capabilities into the pod's containers.
 After the pod was modified during the webhook mutation stage, the built-in SCC mutating admission plugin is rerun.
-The pod now requires to be assigned the `privileged` SCC as it cannot run with the more restrictive set of rules from the `restricted` SCC.
-This would also explain why we do not see the same symptoms when we use the `anyuid` SCC.
+The pod now must be assigned the `privileged` SCC as it cannot run with the more restrictive set of rules from the `restricted` SCC.
+Thus, the SCC admission plugin updates the pod's SCC accordingly.
+This also explains why we do not see the same symptoms when we use the `anyuid` SCC - the `anyuid` SCC always wins against the `restricted` SCC due to its higher priority, and thus the pod will be assigned the `anyuid` SCC from the very beginning.

 Our hypothesis is backed by [the Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy):
 ~~~